‘Days Of Our Lives’ Spoilers: Princess Gina Returns

 As previously reported by The Inquisitr, Diana has been absolutely devious throughout this entire situation.
 Not only did she plot to kill Marlena by sending her poisoned sweet treats that appeared to be a thank you gift from Haley Chen, but she has also been glued to John’s side throughout his worry.
 Diana is laying groundwork for a relationship with John when and if Marlena passes away, which is something that she seems adamant about making happen.

-Although Diana failed the first time, it seems that she may try to kill Marlena again in order to have her plan carried out once and for all.
+Although Diana failed the first time, it seems that she may try to kill Marlena again — in order to have her plan carried out once and for all.
 Meanwhile, Days of our Lives fans know that Diana returned to Salem to drop a bombshell on John, revealing that he is the father of her son, Leo Stark (Greg Rikaart).
-Diana is now banking on becoming a family with John once and for all after she carries out her murderous plot to kill off Marlena.
+Diana is now banking on becoming a family with John once and for all, after she carries out her sinister plot to kill off Marlena.

 Days of our Lives airs weekday afternoons on NBC.